Ahh, winter in the Midwest. The perfect time of year to snuggle up under big, fluffy blankets and Netflix your life away.

-Which is exactly why I cancelled my subscription.
+Which is exactly why I canceled my subscription.

 I go through phases now and then, though it’s become more frequent in the last few years, where I really just want to break up with being so “plugged in” all the time.